A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Case Study

 \subsection{Comparative evaluation of AMoDs}

-The performance of the CCMPC (\cref{alg:one}) is benchmarked against three different control algorithms: \begin{itemize} \item\emph{MPC-Oracle} - MPC-Oracle is an non-causal controller where the future travel demand, $\lambda_{ij}(\tau)$, is known for all $\tau$ in \cref{eq:1}.
+The performance of the CCMPC (\cref{alg:one}) is benchmarked against three different control algorithms: \begin{itemize} \item\emph{MPC-Oracle} - A non-causal controller where the future travel demand, $\lambda_{ij}(t)$, is known for all $t$ in \cref{eq:1}.
 I.e. the performance of this controller is an upper limit for the performance of the proposed algorithm.